esacinc/qcAssayPortal/README.md

 The work flow of qcAssayPortal is shown in .\src\qcAssayPortal\doc\workflow.pdf.

 A report file (QC_report.html)will be generated which will capture the details of errors and warnings when running the R codes for the individual experiment.
-The details of the errors and warnings are listed in .\src\qcAssayPortal\doc\issue_categories.pdf
+The details of the errors and warnings are listed in .\src\qcAssayPortal\doc\issue_categories.pdf.

 Documentation
 -------------